stephangriesel/telerik-blogs/kendoreact-tip-of-the-day-frontend-focus.md

 }
 ```

-Where items is a `json` list containing the text and hierarchy of menu buttons, However; in our app we need to render this component either vertically or horizontally based on the screen being above or below `415px` which is the value that we have determined to not be a mobile device once exceeded.
-We can use a custom hook for this called `useMediaPredicate` that we can import form a library called **react-media-hook**.
+Where items is a `json` list containing the text and hierarchy of menu buttons, However; in our app, we need to render this component either vertically or horizontally based on the screen being above or below `415px` which is the value that we have determined to not be a mobile device once exceeded.
+We can use a custom hook for this called `useMediaPredicate` that we can import from a library called **react-media-hook**.

-Outside of the React component shown above we can determine if a breakpoint has been exceeded or not using this React Hook. like so:
+Outside of the React component shown above, we can determine if a breakpoint has been exceeded or not using this React Hook. like so:

 ```
 import { useMediaPredicate } from 'react-media-hook';